Marcel Seip: Central Coast Mariners

 On 8 June 2013 Seip signed for reigning A-League Champions Central Coast Mariners on a three-year deal.
 He made his Mariners debut as a substitute in the first round of the 2013–14 A-League, coming on with ten minutes remaining in a draw with Western Sydney Wanderers.
 Seip scored his first goal for the Mariners in the 2014 AFC Champions League against Beijing Guoan.
 His volley in the 73rd minute was the only goal of the game.

 Seip left Central Coast Mariners after the end of the 2013/14 A-League season, well short of his initial 3-year deal due to a change of ownership at the club nullifying all player contracts, and not being offered a continuation of the original term.

 FC Emmen

 On 28 July 2014, Seip joined FC Emmen, signing a 2-year contract with an option for a third year.

 Personal life

 Seip married his longtime girlfriend Lucy, daughter of former Plymouth Argyle chairman Paul Stapleton, on 13 June 2009 in Gunnislake.
 The couple have a son called Walter Paul Seip, who was born on 22 July 2010, and a son called Sidney, who was born on 9 June 2012, both in Plymouth.
-Mrs Seip gained a 2.1 law degree from the University of Plymouth in 2009.
+His wife gained a 2.1 law degree from the University of Plymouth in 2009.